Fast approximate estimation of conditional Shapley values when using a linear explainer: Constrained Gaussian Markov Random Fields

 where $\bm \mu$ is the mean vector and $\bm Q$ is the precision matrix.
+In several cases $\bm Q=\bm R\tau$, where $\bm R$ is the so-called structure matrix and both the structure and values are fixed.
+In linear regression $\bm R=\bm X^T\bm X$, where $\bm X$ is the design matrix.
 The parameter $\tau$ is a hyper-parameter called the precision parameter, and is connected to the variance parameter by $\tau =1/\sigma^2$.
-It is a well-known fact that the parameter estimates in the multivariate linear regression is gaussian conditional on the hyperparameter $\tau$ of the observations.
-The estimated mean is given by
+It is well-known that the parameter estimators in the multivariate linear regression are Gaussian if the observations are assumed to be Gaussian.
+The estimated mean vector is given by the solution of the Normal equations, i.e.

-and the precision matrix is given by $\bm Q=\bm X^T\bm X\tau$,
+and the precision matrix is given by $\bm Q=\bm X^T\bm X\tau$.

-The distribution of $\bm x$ under linear constraints $\bm A \bm x =\bm 0$ can be obtained by considering the distribution of $(\bm x,\bm A\bm x)$ and then conditioning on $\bm A\bm x$ using standard multivariate normal distribution theory.
+The distribution of $\bm z$ under linear constraints $\bm A \bm z =\bm 0$ can be obtained by considering the distribution of $(\bm z,\bm A\bm z)$ and then conditioning on $\bm A\bm z =\bm 0$ using standard multivariate normal distribution theory.
 One obtains that

 and

 By comparing the two above equations, we have that